Rapptz/discord.py/docs/api.rst

     Called when the client disconnects for whatever reason.
 Be it error or manually.

-.. function:: on_error(event, type, value, traceback)
+.. function:: on_error(event, \*args, \*\*kwargs)

-    Usually when an event throws an uncaught exception, it is swallowed.
-If you want to handle the uncaught exceptions for whatever reason, this event is called.
-If an exception is thrown on this event then it propagates (i.e. it is not swallowed silently).
+    Usually when an event throws an uncaught exception, a traceback is printed to stderr and the exception is ignored.
+If you want to change this behaviour and handle the uncaught exception for whatever reason, this event can be overridden.
+The default behaviour for on_error is printing a traceback and then ignoring the exception, but defining an on_error handler will supress this behaviour.

-    The parameters for this event are retrieved through the use of ``sys.exc_info()``.
+    If you want exception to propogate out of the :class:`Client` class you can define an ``on_error`` handler consisting of a single empty ``raise`` statement.
+Exceptions raised by ``on_error`` will not be handled in any way by :class:`Client`.

-    :param event: The event name that had the uncaught exception.
+    The information of the exception rasied can be retreived with a standard call to ``sys.exc_info()``.

-    :param type: The type of exception that was swallowed.
+    :param event: The name of the event that raised the exception.
-    :param value: The actual exception that was swallowed.
+    :param args: The positional arguments for the event that raised the exception.
-    :param traceback: The traceback object representing the traceback of the exception swallowed.
+    :param kwargs: The keyword arguments for the event that raised the execption.

 .. function:: on_message(message)